dennismarks/Ontario-Lease-Wizard/d2/part-1/iteration-02.plan.md

 Describe your team's working culture.

-Communications:
- * What is the expected frequency?
-What methods/channels are appropriate?
- * If you have a partner project, what is your process (in detail) for communicating with your partner?
+**Communications:**
- The team agreed on a tentative response time of 24h.
+- The team agreed on a tentative response time of 24h.
 That all concerns and ideas should be addressed within that time frame.
 We have 3 channels of communications:
-Facebook’s Messenger group chat, which is for urgent discussions, since not everyone is on top of Slack on a daily basis due to their work;
+	- Facebook’s Messenger group chat, which is for urgent discussions, since not everyone is on top of Slack on a daily basis due to their work;
-Slack channels, for general discussions, planning and partner’s communications;
+	- Slack channels, for general discussions, planning and partner’s communications;
-Github PR/Issues, for code specifics in order to streamline the review process.
+	- Github PR/Issues, for code specifics in order to streamline the review process.

-Meetings:
- * How are people held accountable for attending meetings, completing action items?
-Is there a moderator or process?
+**Meetings:**
-For most team meetings, it is expected that everyone to show up, either physically or through group calls.
+- For most team meetings, it is expected that everyone to show up, either physically or through group calls.
 As it’s when we have our retrospective discussion on the previous sprint and the status of each member.
 And a meeting would only be facilitated if and only if at least 5 people are avaliable.
-If someone is not present, they need to reach out to members, whom attended to get a rundown of their tasks and expectations.
+- If someone is not present, they need to reach out to members, whom attended to get a rundown of their tasks and expectations.
-Often times, it will be the members whom has most recently in contact with the partners to facilitate the meeting for they are most updated with Partner’s expectations.
+- Often times, it will be the members whom has most recently in contact with the partners to facilitate the meeting for they are most updated with Partner’s expectations.
 Generally it would be Amir (Tech Lead), Mark (Partner liaison) and Max (Facilitator).

-Conflict Resolution:
+**Conflict Resolution:**
  * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?

 #### Events

-Describe meetings (and other events) you are planning to have:
- * When and where?
-Recurring or ad hoc?
-In-person or online?
- * What's the purpose of each meeting?
- * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.

-Meetings
+**Meetings**
-We have beginning sprint meetings where the people who met with partner talk about what the partner prioritized for the next sprint and we as a team break that down into individual tasks that we add to github and assign for the sprint.
+- We have beginning sprint meetings where the people who met with partner talk about what the partner prioritized for the next sprint and we as a team break that down into individual tasks that we add to github and assign for the sprint.
-We have popup work sessions where we work on similar tasks together.
+- We have popup work sessions where we work on similar tasks together.
 These are ad-hoc as we deem them necessary.
 For example, last sprint we were all making front end pages and we decided to get together to make sure we could help each other for common issues
-We have decided we don’t need code review sessions as we are requiring 2 accepts for each PRs so we are confident our code quality will stay high quality and consistent.
+- We have decided we don’t need code review sessions as we are requiring 2 accepts for each PRs so we are confident our code quality will stay high quality and consistent.
-Meetings are moderated by Demetre based on the purpose of the meeting.
+- Meetings are moderated by Demetre based on the purpose of the meeting.
 We think this ensures that each meeting at the minimum meets the goal of why it was called.
 He also takes meeting minutes for the group to reference.
-We have sprint planning meetings where we decide what are the must-haves for that sprint and what are extend goals based on the feedback we get from the partner after their weekend code review.
+- We have sprint planning meetings where we decide what are the must-haves for that sprint and what are extend goals based on the feedback we get from the partner after their weekend code review.
 We prioritize tasks and user stories tied directly to the core functionality of MVP.
 For us this is inputting required information and then creating the lease PDF.
 We aren’t focusing on things such as log in, multiple leases, saving progress mid lease creation for example.
-We have quick sprint review sessions mostly for us to realign ourselves and aid us in making better time estimates.
+- We have quick sprint review sessions mostly for us to realign ourselves and aid us in making better time estimates.
 We found getting up to speed took longer than we expected it to for example.
 These meetings include going over what worked and what didn’t and if we need to hold more meetings, less meetings, if we have things we need clarification from partner.

-Overall:
+**Overall:**
 We decided we want to keep our amounts of meeting small and efficient.
 Many team members have difficult schedules and other shifting priorities week to week and we don’t want to be spending time in meeting when we could be spending time actually creating our product.
 This is why we only have planning meetings and partner meetings as our regularly scheduled meetings.